fferrara/conversator/README.md

 ## Why

-While building a chatbot, maybe the most important aspect is to design an engaging conversation.
+While building a chatbot, maybe the most important aspect is designing a pleasant conversation.
 It's a challenging task.
-Requires empathy, sense of humour.
+Requires **empathy**, sense of humour.
 It also requires a tool to see the conversation structure, write text/emoji/whatever units and test the conversation flow.

 This tool should be open-source, intuitive, compatible and cloud-based.